Updated August 13, 2014

 When and where is the event?

-After two great years at Public Works headquarters in Alhambra, GIS Day makes its return to the Olive Court at Grand Park, where it all started.
+GIS Day will once again be at Olive Court at Grand Park, where it all started.

 9:00am to 3:00pm